kadima-tech/auto-deploy-cli/README.md

 ## Deployment

-This project is split up into two components - auto-deploy-server and auto-deploy-cli.
+This project is split up into two components - auto-deploy-cli and auto-deploy-cli.
 For this project you will need a server to deploy the infrastructure on and a machine to run the cli on.
 The deployment of this project can be done without docker, though the included docker setup means that you will only need to install docker-tools on the target machine to host this project.

 ## Built With